Call them even if they said they'll get back to you.

 When you get a human on the phone, they'll review your application.
 Either they'll approve you on the spot, or tell you why you weren't approved.

 If you weren't approved, ask them what you need to do to get approved.
 The answer may be as easy as moving some credit from one of your other credit cards over to this new one.

 Above all -- don't be a Karen.
 You get MUCH further by being nice and polite.

 If they deny you, you can always hang up and call again.
 Talking to a different human may get you different results.

 Unless your credit report is a complete garbage fire, you've usually got a good chance of turning things around and getting approved.
 Ok, happy recon calling and good luck!

 Super Value Town (SVT) is a subsidiary of WebTYs.
-We help entrepreneurs plan, launch, and grow new businesses by offering all-inclusive, low-cost, done-for-you packages.
-SVT has worked with more than one thousand small businesses and websites over the past 29 years.
-When you're ready to start, grow, or rescue your business, Super Value Town will help for less -- a lot less.
+We save entrepreneurs time, and make you more money, by helping you plan, launch, and grow your small business.
+We accomplish this with all-inclusive, low-cost, done-for-you packages.
+SVT is honored to have helped more than one thousand small businesses over the past 29 years.
+Let Super Value Town help you for less -- a lot less.

 web site - advertising - seo - consulting - hosting - email -domain name - logo - business cards - maintenance - tech supportClickTap a service to learn more.
 You get all the benefits.
 We do all the work.